stefita/AstronautsDB/README.md

 # AstronautsDB
-Android demo app with Compose and Clean Architecture
+Android demo app with Compose and Clean Architecture.
+Uses Retrofit, Room and Paging Compose.